 The role of the trust board is defined in law as:

-- To ensure a clear vision, ethos and strategic direction for the school;
+- To ensure a clear vision, ethos and strategic direction for schools within the trust;

-- To hold the headteacher to account for the educational performance of the school and its pupils, and the performance management of staff; and
+- To hold the headteacher to account for the educational performance of the schools within the trust and the performance of staff; and

-- Oversee the financial performance of the school and making sure its money is well spent.
+- Oversee the financial performance of the trust and making sure its money is well spent.

 This work is achieved through the actions of the full trust board, and the following committees:

-The Governing Body is accountable to the parents and wider community; our job is to ensure the school provides the best education possible for each child in our care.
+The Trust Board is accountable to the parents and wider community; our job is to ensure the school provides the best education possible for each child in our care.
 We are here to support Mr Moore and his team, to recognise the great work they are doing and to challenge them to make our school even better.